Gauri-Vish/Gauri-Vish/README.md

 - 👋 Hi, I’m Gauri
-- The creator or HeartOK and cofounder of The Tumble
+- 🧠 The creator or HeartOK and cofounder of The Tumble
-I am a student
-- 👀 I’m interested in ...
+- 📚 PG MSc Data Science student
+- 👀 I love to explore data and the unexpected and hidden
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning NO SQL databases
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Gauri-Vish/Gauri-Vish is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.